litixsoft/baboon/README.md

 1. Write your functionality
 2. Write unit tests for your functionality
-3. Create an example of your functionality in the sample application
+3. Create an example of your functionality in the sample application (optional)
 4. Document your functionality in the documentation section of example app
 5. Write unit tests for the example
 6. Add end to end tests for the example